 Like scrambled eggs, tofu scramble is seriously like the easiest meal to whip up.
 Unlike eggs, however, tofu scramble is free from cholesterol and is cruelty-free!
 Add veggies in and you have a healthy, balanced meal.
 You can get really creative with it, adding in things like red/green peppers, diced onions, beans, kale, and the list goes on.

 In honor of St. Patty’s Day, I chose do an Irish color theme by using loads of spinach, zima tomatoes and adding green food coloring to my tofu.
 Green “eggs” and “ham,” anyone?
 The tofu turned out to be a vibrant, neon green once I mixed in the Tumeric, which, I thought looked pretty cool.
+If you have kids, this is one way to make their veggie-packed breakfast fun!

 1 package extra firm tofu (I prefer Nasoya brand)